Creative Writing (2022 - 2024)

 Policy on Course Substitutions

-Students may petition to apply a maximum of one outside course toward the minor, either as the introductory prerequisite (equivalent to CRWRI-UA 815) or as an elective.
+Students may petition to apply a maximum of one outside course toward the minor, either as the introductory prerequisite (equivalent to CRWRI-UA 815 or 9815) or as an elective.
 An outside course is any NYU creative writing course without a CRWRI-UA rubric.
 To petition to substitute an outside course, students must complete the course substitution petition form (available on the program's website) and provide the course syllabus (as described on the petition form).
 The undergraduate programs manager will review the submitted syllabus to verify course level and determine substitution eligibility.
 Students must petition for course substitution prior to registration.

 If the program pre-approves a non-NYU course for substitution, it can only be counted toward the minor if 1. the Office of the Associate Dean for Students in CAS has also approved the course credit for transfer, and 2. the student receives a grade of C or better.